schen1111/devwks-2100/devwks-2100.md

 	* The task will loop through the devices variable ([content link](https://github.com/schen1111/devwks-2100/blob/main/ansible_project/global_variable.yml))
 	* For each item in the devices variable list, it will generate an API payload by using the Ansible template module
 	* The template module mainly consist of two parts:
-		* ```src``` - source of template
+		* ```src``` - Jinja2 template source path
 		* ```dest``` - destionation location to render the template output
 	* Inspect this Jinja2 template ```ansible_project/roles/device_onboarding/templates/add-device.j2```([content link](https://github.com/schen1111/devwks-2100/blob/main/ansible_project/roles/device_onboarding/templates/add-device.j2))
 		* All the variables referenced in the template can be found in the devices variable ```ansible_project/global_variable.yml``` ([content link](https://github.com/schen1111/devwks-2100/blob/main/ansible_project/global_variable.yml))
 	* Example of the payloads```ansible_project/temp_folder/device_onboarding_api_payload```: [content link](https://github.com/schen1111/devwks-2100/tree/main/ansible_project/temp_folder/device_onboarding_api_payload)
 	* Note that the API payload files are generated for reference only so you can see the payloads.
-The task that will invovke the onbarding API will able to generate the payload on the fly without writing the payload to disk.
+The task that will invoke the onbarding API will able to generate the payload on the fly without writing the payload to disk.
 	* By using the template module, you can easily generate large amount of API payloads

 ```yaml